MolBIFFM/diana/README.md

 ---

 Networks of Gene Ontology terms or Reactome pathways can be assembled.
-Both report the enrichment of each respective entity by proteins in the protein-protein interaction network with respect to the annotation specific to an organism of interest, along with their hierarchical relations in these databases.
-The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.
+Both incorporate the enrichment of each respective entity by the protein-protein interaction network with respect to the annotation specific to an organism of interest along the respective hierarchical relations of entities in these databases.

+The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

 ```json
 [